geosp/hello_brain/README.md

 * hpvsmpg

 The training data is in the `data/training` folder.
 The resulting network is stored in the `data/neuronet` folder.
-The train function in the examples persist the network state.
-If you make changes to the training data or the options set the retrain option to true or delete the associated JSON file under `data/neuronet`.
-To stop training set retrain to false.
+The `train` function in the examples persist the network state.
+Run `npm start [exmple_name] train` after making changes to the example or the associated training data.

 ## Running the examples
 1. `npm install`